B0realian/MeshToImage/README.md

 Noticing how the fbx sdk bloats the build, we decided to make a leaner version with only .gltf and .obj support.
 The resulting .exe is less than 1 mb.
 Both types are supplied in the repo.

-Basic code by Borealian (all the bugs are belong to me!)
+Basic code by Borealian (all the bugs are belong to me!).
-Refactoring by Johno (if it looks great, he did it)
+Refactoring by Johno (if it looks great, he did it).

 ## Remaining issues
 Severe gimbal-lock, particularly with upside-down meshes (assuming because that forces the user to adopt one more 90 degree angle).